razak17/agitator.nvim/README.md

 To call any function, if you use a plugin manager such as Packer, you must prepend `require('agitator')`.
 For instance `require('agitator').git_blame()`.

-I'm really a beginner in nvim/lua, so don't be surprised if some things are strangely or wrongly implemented.
-There are also a couple of ugly hacks.
-Pull requests are welcome.
-I'll do my best to fix bugs, but don't expect too much.

 This plugin has two dependencies: [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim/) and [plenary.nvim](https://github.com/nvim-lua/plenary.nvim).